* U.S. crude output expected to break through 10 mln bpd -IEA

 * Despite the falls, analysts say market is relatively tight

-Houston, Jan 19 (Reuters) - Oil prices slid 1 percent on Friday and were on track for the biggest weekly falls since October despite hitting three-year highs earlier this week as concerns over growing U.S. production outweighed tightening global supplies.
+Houston, Jan 19 (Reuters) - Oil prices slid 1 percent on Friday and were on track for the biggest weekly falls since October as a bounce-back in U.S. production outweighed ongoing declines in crude inventories.

 Both benchmarks were on track for a weekly loss of nearly 2 percent.